Archer, Florida

 Archer is a city in Alachua County, Florida, United States.
-As of the 2010 census, the city had a population of 1,118.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.
+As of the 2020 census, the city had a population of 1,140, up from 1,118 at the 2010 census.

-The city is named after James T. Archer, the first Secretary of State of Florida.

 History

-Archer started in the 1840s as a frontier village named Deer Hammock or Darden's Hammock.
-The Florida Railroad reached the village in 1858 which shifted the site of the town eastward.
-At this point the city was renamed Archer, after James T. Archer, Florida's first Secretary of State.
+The City of Archer started in the 1840s as a settler community named both Deer Hammock or Darden's Hammock.
+Archer was officially incorporated as a municipality in 1850.
 The first trains stopped in Archer in 1859.
+The Florida Railroad reached the community in 1858, which shifted the site of the city eastward.
+At this point the city was renamed Archer, after James T. Archer, the first Florida Secretary of State.

 Geography

+The approximate coordinates for the City of Archer is located in North Central Florida at 29.531527°N 82.519633°W.